daveerwin1/angular-albums/README.md

 ## Requirements to run

-Requires a mongoDB server `sudo apt-get install mongodb` or use an mlab server
+Requires a mongoDB server `sudo apt-get install mongodb` or use an mlab server.

 Requires a node.js server use command: `node server`

 Put mongoDB credentials in .env in project root.
-Use localhost or mlab address
+Use localhost or mlab address.

 ## Development server